GreyRook/code-with-style/docs/review/index.md

 A code review is a process where someone other than the author(s) of a piece of code examines that code.

-At Google we use code review to maintain the quality of our code and products.
+Google uses code review to maintain the quality of the code and products.

-This documentation is the canonical description of Google's code review processes and policies.
+This documentation is the canonical description of Google's code review processes and policies adapted by Grey Rook to fit our needs.
+The original documentation can be found here: [Code Review Developer Guide](https://github.com/google/eng-practices/blob/master/review/index.md)